MikiMiller95/Homeostatic-Tunable-Assemblies/Figure7/README.md

 python RunFig7Theory.py
 ```

 This calls `Fig7D.run_sim()` for all six correlation values and writes seed-tagged theory trajectories to `Fig7data/`.
-It generates seeds 0–18; `Fig7.py` currently loads seeds 0–9.

 The script writes both: